Scthe/scthe.github.io/_drafts/neural-nets-implementation-tips.md

 If there is standard/already provided training set for Your domain use it.
 Good example is [MNIST](http://yann.lecun.com/exdb/mnist/ "MNIST sample set") for handwritten numbers.
 Generating samples by hand is actually quite complicated.
 When I started I just took small patches from series of images and hoped the program would be able to infer some general rules that would magically make my program extremely universal and flexible.
 This was not a case.
 Fortunately, at least I was able to see that the network works, since feature maps for first layer had familiar shapes of gaussian/edge kernels.
 I’d switched to images based on comics/vector graphic and I’ve received something recognisable much faster. **As shown below it was important to select one particular style of images and stick with it.** Also important is the number of used samples.
 If You have 200 samples at Your disposal and dedicate 20% of them for validation set the spread will probably be too huge to derive any useful information.
 For comparison MNIST contains over 60,000 images while [ImageNet](http://www.image-net.org/ "ImageNet sample set") over 14,000,000.

+> 'and dedicate 20% of them for validation set the spread' - what spread ?
 > Add #samples for SRCNN
 > fix sentence in bold